On Ornamental Trees and the Remaking/Unmaking of Place: Revising the City of Redmond’s Tree List, Part 1

 3, Because goals and conditions vary, have lists that are tailored to them.

 5, Prioritize drought resistant trees for use in most situations to reduce the overall community water use.
-Reserve ‘thirstier’ trees for active use Parks and those locations that serve a broader public purpose.
+Reserve ‘thirstier’ trees for active use Parks and those locations that serve a broader public purpose, where grass lawns are typically installed.
 Native landscapes are less durable and subject to significant damage by active use.

 This is true for all trees growing in all environments.
 In our case, trees adapted to typical continental and arid conditions, tend to grow in the ‘leaner’, mineral soils, available to them.
 These contain a lower quantity of organic matter.
 This is particularly true here, in Central Oregon, with our relatively young, volcanic, soil.
 ‘Improving’ soil with organic matter, will aid the growth of trees and plants native to more mesic climates in which soils tend to be moist through the growing season, but can be a negative for arid country trees.
 Much of this passes below our notice, literally, in the soil beneath our feet.